Scammers love their victims to be uninformed.

 Watch out for fake phone calls from someone claiming to be from the “IRS.”
 This is because the IRS will almost always contact you via mail.
 If you first receive contact via phone or email—regardless how official it may appear—this may be an immediate indication that it’s a scam.

-- Tax Season Scams: Why They Work & 7 Tips for Avoiding Them
+- Tax Season and IRS Scams: Why They Work and 7 Tips for Avoiding Them

 Remember the old song “Lookin’ for Love” (in all the wrong places) by Johnny Lee?